joreilly86/flocode-python-essentials/03-your-engineering-system.md

 ## Hit the Ground Running

-If you want to start coding immediately, follow the [Lean Startup walkthrough](python-for-engineers-lean-startup.md) or watch the companion video: [Python for Engineers - Lean Startup](https://www.youtube.com/watch?v=kUAJ1WoGsFk).
-The script installs uv, spins up a project folder, and gets a notebook running without touching the system Python.
+If you want to start coding immediately, open [python-starter-kit/README.md](python-starter-kit/README.md) and run `flocode_python_setup.bat`.
+The script installs `uv`, sets up VS Code with the right extensions, and verifies your environment before you touch the system Python.
+You can pull the latest version or share it with teammates from the [Flocode Python Starter Kit repo](https://github.com/joreilly86/Python-Starter-Kit).

-You can also explore the [Python Starter Kit repo](https://github.com/joreilly86/Python-Starter-Kit).
-It automatically installs and validates the core tooling before you write a single line of code.

 ## Cloud-Based Alternatives